 Ozark Slow Food’s Micro-Grant Program was established in 2012 to help grow the local food culture in our region by supporting local farmers and producers.
-These grants are funded by support from the community via OSF’s Fund Your Farmers event.
+These grants are funded by support from the community via OSF’s Fund Your Farmers event each summer.

 Micro-grants aid farmers and producers in diversifying and enhancing the production and distribution of sustainably grown, locally-produced food in the region.

 - Ames Orchard and Nursery - Guy Ames

 - Summer Kitchen - Ira & Mariah White

 Egg washing facility.
 (Arkansas rules only allow 200 eggs/week without an egg washing facility.)